prb112/node-feature-discovery/docs/usage/customization-guide.md

 NFD provides multiple extension points for vendor and application specific
 labeling:

+- [`NodeFeature`](#nodefeature-custom-resource) (EXPERIMENTAL) objects can be
+  used to communicate "raw" node features and node labeling requests to nfd-master.
 - [`NodeFeatureRule`](#nodefeaturerule-custom-resource) objects provide a way to deploy custom labeling rules via the Kubernetes API
 - [`local`](#local-feature-source) feature source of nfd-worker creates